I never want my introverted daughters to wish they were invisible or question their right to stand up for themselves.

 As I’m learning how to fight through these barriers around me, I’m teaching my daughters to do better than I have done.
 Here’s how.

-How I’m Teaching My Introverted Kids to Take Up Space
+How I’m Teaching My Introverted Girls to Take Up Space

 Exist.
 Take up space.
 Be you.
 These are some of the most important things I could ever teach my children.
 I don’t want them to fold in on themselves at a young age and spend their adult years re-learning how to uncurl themselves and live.